John Fautenberry: Execution

 Following his death sentence, as per Ohio law, Fautenberry automatically filed for appeal on several occasions, but every time, he was unsuccessful.
 By 2008, when Fautenberry had exhausted all of his state and federal appeals, prosecutor Joe Deters formally requested his execution.
-His bids for parole were also denied, as a result of protest from family members of his victims.
+His bids for clemency were also denied, as a result of protest from family members of his victims.

 On July 14, 2009, he was executed by lethal injection at the Southern Ohio Correctional Facility, about two hours after the Supreme Court denied a final request to delay the procedure.